voxelbonecloud/pterodactyl-resonite/README.md

 # pterodactyl-resonite

-Pterodactyl egg & docker image for Resonite maintained & used by Voxel Bone Cloud.
+Pterodactyl egg & Docker image for Resonite maintained & used by Voxel Bone Cloud.